vhminh/hlglobals.nvim/README.md

 # hlglobals.nvim
-highlight global variables in neovim with treesitter
+highlight global variables in neovim using treesitter and lsp semantic tokens